 - Women in the military.
 If a woman’s ovaries are damaged while in combat, egg freezing can help ensure she still has the opportunity to have children.

-While these are the primary reasons that determine who should freeze eggs this method can be used by any woman seeking to potentially extend her fertility.
+These are the primary reasons that determine who should freeze eggs.
+However, any woman seeking to extend her fertility can use this method.

 Next steps for women who should freeze eggs

 The extensive experience of our fertility specialists can benefit women who would like to learn if egg freezing is right for them.

 - Consult.
 The first step for women interested in pursuing egg freezing involves a consult with one of our Tennessee egg freezing specialists, who will explain the process of egg freezing in detail and answer any questions.

 - Transvaginal ultrasound.
 Many women elect to receive a transvaginal ultrasound.
 This test evaluates the number of small follicles, or egg sacs, present in the ovaries.

 - Bloodwork.
 Bloodwork can help determine who should freeze eggs by assessing the quality of a woman’s eggs.
 It checks levels of certain hormones, including follicle-stimulating hormone, estrogen and anti-Mullerian hormone.

 Egg freezing is an excellent option for women hoping to preserve their fertility.
 Advances in cryopreservation methods, such as the flash freezing vitrification technique, have caused increased rates of pregnancy after a frozen egg has been fertilized and transferred.